 Aurum Potable - An Alchemical Process

-A true aurum potable - drinkable gold - is a rare and special thing, for people living in any age.
+A true aurum potable - (Latin for "drinkable gold") - is a rare and special thing, for people living in any age.
 The power of herbs and their medicinal properties is well known to pharmacology and the public.
 However extracting the medicinal qualities of minerals and metals is an art still reserved to alchemy and the few, for various reasons.
 So what is it that distinguishes a true alchemical extract from other preparations?
 This article will accompany the gallery on the right.

 For starters, an alchemical extract of gold does not contain any actual gold in it.
 The same is true of any alchemical metallic extract - there should be no metal present in the final preparation.
 Some products out there claiming to be extracts of gold are actually colloidal.
 What is a colloidal?
 It is when a metal is broken down into very small (nano) particles and put into a liquid suspension.
 So when you drink a colloidal, you are actually drinking a metal.
 This is not good for you, sometimes it is toxic; with the exception of iron and trace minerals we do not need these metals for survival.
 Our alchemical metallic preparations are not colloidals.